23krishjain/credit-card-parser/README.md

 📦 Deployment on Render (Docker)

-Add Dockerfile (already in repo) and .dockerignore.
+Ensure the following files are present:

+Dockerfile

+.dockerignore

+render-build.sh

-Commit and push to GitHub.
+Commit and push your code to GitHub.

-On Render
+On Render:
-:

-New → Web Service → Docker
+Create a new → Web Service → Docker

-Connect your repo → Branch main
+Connect your repo → Select the main branch

 Build & deploy

-Access your live app at https://<your-app-name>.onrender.com
+Access your app at https://<your-app-name>.onrender.com

 Build Command (Render):